University of Washington School of Public Health

 |Winter Quarter of Junior Year||3-5 weeks after the application deadline||Spring Quarter of Junior Year|

 To pursue departmental honors, students must have earned a cumulative UW GPA of 3.4 or higher.
 Honors students are required to maintain a cumulative UW GPA of 3.4 or higher, and a Major GPA of 3.5 or higher.

 - Honors Seminar SPH 494 (min 2 credits)

-Honors students complete at least two of three 1-credit Honors Seminars over autumn, winter and spring of their final year.
+Honors students complete at least two 1-credit Honors Seminars over autumn, winter and spring of their final year.

 - Honors Course Work (min 9 credits)

 Honors students complete a minimum 9 credits of *ad hoc honors from Integrated Core Courses or Public Health Electives.

 - Public Health Capstone SPH 491 + 492 (5 credits)